coderefinery/testing/content/04-frameworks.md

 ## [pytest](http://doc.pytest.org)

-Very easy to set up: Anaconda, Miniconda, virtualenv, or pipenv.
+Installable via Conda or pip.

-Very easy to use: Prefix a function with "test\_" and the test runner will execute it.
+Easy to use: Prefix a function with `test_` and the test runner will execute it.
 No need to subclass anything.

 ```python